 Bricolage IOP: A Rehabilitation Center Encouraging Adolescent Resilience

 Different children and teens have different needs.
-Seem obvious, so why do so many treatment programs apply a one-size-fits-all approach?
+This may appear obvious, so why do so many treatment programs apply a one-size-fits-all approach?

 Common Conditions Can Require Rigorous Solutions if Left Alone For Too Long